 BA.
 BEd.
 MA.
 RCC.

-My counselling style is non-judgmental, but I also challenge my client's assumptions and perceptions.
-My goal is to help you see things in a new light, and guide you in discovering solutions that work best for you and your family.
+I believe that mental health should be looked at through a holistic lens, and my motto is "invest in the person, not the outcome".
+When families grow together, they experience lasting change.
+My counselling style is non-judgmental, but I also challenge my clients’ assumptions and perceptions.
+My goal is to help my clients see things in a new light, and guide them in discovering solutions that work best for their unique family members.